Why is it Good to be a Sole Trader?

 Unfortunately, some clients will prefer to deal with a limited company because sole traders might be perceived as a greater risk.
 This can result in you losing business simply because you set up your business as a sole trader.

-However, plenty of clients prefers to work with a sole trader because they value dealing with a person (and the same person each time) who is completely invested in doing the best job.
+However, plenty will prefer to work with a sole trader because they value dealing with a person (and the same person each time) who is completely invested in doing the best job.

-It is worth considering who your clients will be before deciding on your operating structure.
-It is prudent to do some research on your market and potential customer base to see if you can work as a sole trader or whether you’ll need to form a limited company.
+Consider who your clients will be before deciding on your operating structure.
+Do some research on your market and potential customer base to see if you can work as a sole trader or whether you’ll need to form a limited company.

 A sole trader business comes with a wealth of advantages.
-You can set your own hours and run your business however works best with your schedule.
-You’re the one who gets to make all the big business decisions.
-Since you’re the owner of the business, all profits that you make belong to you.
+You set your own hours and run your business however works best with your schedule.
+You’re the one making all the big business decisions.
+You’re the owner of the business, so all profits belong to you.